ibm-cloud-docs/codeengine/troubleshoot-function.md

 ## Function return codes
 {: #ts-function-return-codes}

 Function invocations can return system or application errors.
 For example, system errors indicate that the function code did not execute successfully, while application errors indicate a problem in the function code itself.
-See the [{{site.data.keyword.codeengineshort}} functions HTTP return codes](/docs/codeengine?topic=codeengine-fun-work#functions-error) for details on error handling and debugging functions.
+See the [{{site.data.keyword.codeengineshort}} functions HTTP return codes](/docs/codeengine?topic=codeengine-fun-work#functions-error) for a list of all function return codes to help error handle and debug functions.

 ## Function limits to consider
 {: #ts-function-limits}